 Amazon is teaming up with Audi and DHL for a trial that delivers Amazon Prime purchases directly to connected Audi cars in the Munich area.
 All you have to do is provide the rough location of your car during the delivery window — after that, the DHL courier gets temporary access to the trunk of your vehicle to drop off your packages.

 Location, Location, Location.
 Or: Ship-to Person

-While this work fine for 2 hour delivery windows, there is a long way to go, before this works for regular parcel shipments.
-I’m not sure about you, but I have yet to place my first online order for anything that I need within 2 hours.
-I’ve said this before, but what I’d like to see some day is a delivery company that is flexible enough to offer delivery in a general area in a set time period.
+While this work fine for 2-hour delivery windows, there is a long way to go before this works for regular parcel shipments.
+I’m not sure about you, but I have yet to place my first online order for anything I need within 2 hours.
+I’ve said this before, but what I’d like to see someday is a delivery company that is flexible enough to offer delivery in a general area in a set time period.
 Ship it to me, not an address.
 Tomorrow.
 I will be in Rotterdam in the afternoon, but I’m not sure exactly where.
-I will share my location with you through my smartphone, so you will know exactly where I am.
-Just contact me shortly before delivery to confirm that I will remain where I am to receive the delivery.
+I will share my location with you through my smartphone to know exactly where I am.
+Just contact me shortly before delivery to confirm that I will remain to receive the delivery.
 And as I live in Rotterdam and you will know where I am, I don’t need a Volvo or an Audi and can ride my bike or skate.
-Some day….
+Some day…